ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 *****************************************************************************************************************************************

 #### **2. manual restore with the terminal commands**
-First of all, a few commands must be sent via Putty or something similar.
+First, a few commands have to be sent via Putty or something similar.

 First a backup folder has to be created: